Efficient Monitoring of Timed Properties: A Symbolic Method for Monitoring

 We can calculate the set $\nonempty{\automaton}$ as a fixpoint using a backwards reachability algorithm.
 In order to practically work with the states of \iac{tba} we use a symbolic representation of the clock valuations, namely zones.
-A symbolic state $(q, Z)$ is a pair of a location and a zone.
-A zone is a finite conjunction of lower and upper bound integer constraints on clocks and clock differences, and may be efficiently represented using so-called Difference Bounded Matrices (DBMs) \cite{DBLP:conf/ac/BengtssonY03}.
-We say that $(q, v) \in (q, Z)$ or $v \in Z$ iff $v \models Z$, such that the clock values in $v$ satisfies all constraints in $Z$.
-Similarly we say that $v(x) \models Z$ if the value $v(x)$ satisfies the bounds on $x$ in $Z$.
-We now define several zone operations, that we will need.
+A symbolic state $(q, Z)$ is a pair of a location~$q$ and a zone~$Z$.
+A zone is a finite conjunction of clock constraints on the form $x_1 \sim n$ or $x_1 - x_2 \sim n$, where $x_1, x_2$ are clocks, $\sim \in \{<, \le, =, \ge, >\}$, and $n \in \nnrats$.
+Such a zone describes a convex set of clock valuations.

+To compare observed time points with clock constraints in the zones, we add a global clock $x_G$ that will never be reset.
+Additionally we only consider rational values as inputs and in clock constraints, as we now discuss the implementation of our symbolic algorithm.
+However, let us stress that a zone still includes all valuations satisfying the constraints, including real-valued clock valuations.
+Zones may be efficiently represented using so-called \acp{dbm} \cite{DBLP:conf/ac/BengtssonY03}.